OpenTermsArchive/contrib-versions/Bbc/Privacy Policy.md

 **l.
 You're in control of how we use cookies and tracking**

-Cookies are bits of data that are stored on your device.
-Some things on our websites wouldn't be able to work without these cookies.
-So they're always on when you visit us.
+Cookies are small text files that transfer onto your device when you use a service.

-We use cookies and tracking to make things easier for you, like remembering where you got to in a game or what emoji you selected.
+We use cookies and tracking to get information about what type of device you’re using to access our services and we record things like what sites you visit, your IP address (a unique number your device creates every time you connect to the internet) and to make things easier for you, like remembering where you got to in a game or what emoji you selected.

 You can switch off some cookies and similar tracking technologies.
-Or your parent or guardian can do this if you're under 13.
+Or your parent or guardian can do this if you’re under 13.

+But other cookies can’t be turned off.

 **m.
 What we do when you post, upload or share a creation**